Able Friend: 2013/2014: four-year-old season

 Able Friend began his first full season in Hong Kong by finishing third in a handicap on 12 October, and then recorded wins in handicaps over 1400 metres in November and 1600 metres in December.
 In January the gelding was stepped up in class for the Group 1 Hong Kong Classic Mile.
 Ridden by João Moreira, he was made the odds-on favourite and won by half a length from the Irish import Designs On Rome.
-After the race Moore said "This was the best Classic Mile field that I’ve seen since I’ve been in Hong Kong, and from that point of view, I think I’ve got the real deal on my hands; I believe he’ll be one of Hong Kong's leading lights in the future" whilst Moreira commented that the winner "could possibly be the best horse I have ridden".
+After the race Moore said "This was the best Classic Mile field that I’ve seen since I’ve been in Hong Kong, and from that point of view, I think I’ve got the real deal on my hands; I believe he'll be one of Hong Kong's leading lights in the future" whilst Moreira commented that the winner "could possibly be the best horse I have ridden".

 Able Friend finished second to Designs On Rome over longer distances in his next two starts, being beaten one and a half lengths by his rival in the Hong Kong Classic Cup and by half a length in the Hong Kong Derby.
 He was then dropped in class and distance in April for the Group 2 Chairman's Trophy in which the Mauritian jockey Karis Teetan deputised for the suspended Moreira.
-After Able Friend the race by beating Packing Whiz and three others, Moore suggested that the horse might be sent to Royal Ascot for the Queen Anne Stakes.
-On his final appearance of the Hong Kong season Able Friend started 7/10 favourite for the Champions Mile ahead of a field which included California Memory, Gold-Fun, Dan Excel and Gordon Lord Byron.
-He proved the best of the locally trained runners but was no match for the South African challenger Variety Club and finished second, four lengths behind the winner.
+After Able Friend won the race by beating Packing Whiz and three others, Moore suggested that the horse might be sent to Royal Ascot for the Queen Anne Stakes.
+On his final appearance of the Hong Kong season Able Friend started as the 7/10 favourite for the Champions Mile ahead of a field which included California Memory, Gold-Fun, Dan Excel and Gordon Lord Byron.
+He proved the best of the locally trained runners but was not able to beat the South African challenger Variety Club, finishing second four lengths behind the winner.